We

 General Health

-is inspected annually and records audited by a USDA
+(SFCP), our flock is inspected annually and our records audited by a USDA

 Breeding stock receive an annual vitamin booster.